founder / CEO

 contact: christi at scrapsmilehigh dot com

-First introduced to gardening by his paternal grandparents, Graham has been growing, planting, designing, learning & botanizing for more than 30 years.
+First introduced to gardening by his grandparents, Graham has been growing, planting, designing, learning & botanizing for more than 30 years.

 Having recently relocated to Denver from Providence, Graham immediately gravitated toward + sought out the folks leading the charge for a more biophilic + sustainable city.